shuup/shuup-guide/source/products.rst

 Shop owners can define their own attributes for `Product Types`_ from the Attributes Admin.

-1. Select the `Attributes` category from the Shoop Admin menu
+1. Select the `Attributes` category from the Shuup Admin menu
 2. Click the `New attribute` button in the upper right-hand corner
 3. Enter a name and **unique** identifer for the attribute, and select the type, visibility mode, and searchability for the attribute
-4. Select the `Product Type` page (under the `Products` category) from the Shoop Admin menu
+4. Select the `Product Type` page (under the `Products` category) from the Shuup Admin menu
 5. Select the Product Type from the menu
 6. Under the `Attributes` tab, check the box next to the attribute name for your new attribute.